Paris Jardins du Ranelagh Park in France

 This was how the Ranelagh Ball first started in 1774, yet it was during the time when Baron Haussmann was implementing the major improvements throughout the whole of Paris and making dramatic changes, which was when it was decided that this particular area would be turned into a park.

-This public garden in Paris was designed by Jean-Charles Alphand and is in the style of an English garden, yet it still retained the name of Ranelagh who had been the first inspiration for the ball and public area.
+This public Paris park and gardens was designed by Jean-Charles Alphand and is in the style of an English garden, yet it still retained the name of Ranelagh who had been the first inspiration for the ball and public area.

-There are actually three avenues that intersect the gardens, which are in a triangular shape spread over an area of approximately six hectares.
-And it is shaded by a multitude of trees such as chestnut, ash and beech along with numerous other bushes and plants, some of which are still surviving from the original planting back in 1860 when the Jardins du Ranelagh were completed.
+There are actually three avenues that intersect the park and gardens, which are in a triangular shape spread over an area of approximately six hectares.
+And it is shaded by a multitude of trees such as chestnut, ash and beech along with numerous other bushes and plants, some of which are still surviving from the original planting back in 1860 when the Paris Jardins du Ranelagh park in France were completed.

 And since 2011 a path has been named Davia in honour of Henriette Ravenel who was a singer known as Davia and faces the alley Jean Sablon who was also a singer and actor and friend of Henriette.

-With the gardens being accessible to the disabled, yet plenty of areas to sit on a park bench or take a stroll, the Jardins du Ranelagh is known as one of the more fashionable parks in Paris close to some nice restaurants, the Musee Marmottan Monet and the Theatre Ranelagh on its border.
+With the park and gardens being accessible to the disabled, yet plenty of areas to sit on a park bench or take a stroll, the Paris Jardins du Ranelagh park in France is known as one of the more fashionable Paris parks close to some nice restaurants, the Musee Marmottan Monet and the Theatre Ranelagh on its border.

 You will find lovely lawns that are ideal for ball games as well as lazing in the sun or having a picnic, yet there is also a large childrens playground with swings, slide, sand pit, table tennis, etc.

-However, at certain times of the year, you will find that there are even donkey and pony rides available along with a kiosk selling ice creams and toys, not forgetting that there is also a traditional wooden horse carousel along with a traditional puppet show in Paris.
+However, at certain times of the year within the Paris Jardins du Ranelagh park in France, you will find that there are even donkey and pony rides available along with a kiosk selling ice creams and toys, not forgetting that there is also a traditional wooden horse carousel along with a traditional puppet show in Paris.

 Jardins du Ranelagh playground